35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 ### Plot 18's lost affordable and social rented homes

 NHG's outline planning permission requires that 50% of the housing should be affordable and that 75% of the affordable should be social rent.
 The percentages are calculated from the number of habitable rooms (living room, bedroom, kitchen).
-On this basis, 179 habitable rooms should be affordable and 134 of these should be social rent.
+On this basis, Plot 18 should have179 habitable rooms that are affordable and 134 of these should be social rent.

 All the affordable housing provided is social rent , but NHG’s acknowledgement that there are only 82 habitable rooms leaves a shortfall of about 27 affordable homes, of which 15 would be social rent, if each dwelling averaged just over three habitable rooms [^2].